 Generally, the owner cannot avoid tortious liability incurred from damage that is caused by his or her building and construction.
-Thus, liability insurance may be an alternative to insure against third-party claims.
+Thus, liability insurance is recommended to insure against third-party claims except for certain types of buildings as prescribed by the law where the liability insurance is compulsory (eg, high buildings, large buildings, extralarge buildings, public assembly buildings, and specific hotels).
 Environmental insurance can be found in Thailand, but it is rare due to the high cost of premiums and some limitations on coverage.